Gunek-945/USThing-RAG-Agent/Testing/discussion.md

     - Questions involving a specific faculty member (questions with names) always fail. they comprise of 11/19 questions
     - in total, 8/22 failed questions succeeded in the regeneration.

+## trying with filtering with metadata
+- retried  test_regeneration.json with metadata filtering (test_regeneration_metadata.json)
+- the performance is almost the same but inference time is faster I guess